Eco-Flow/nanoporemetabarcoding/README.md

 ```

 **Blast options:**

 ```
-    // Path to built blast database
+    // Path to already built database
     blast_db                   = null
-    // Path to custom databse to be built custom_db                  = '/path/to/custom/databse.fasta'
+    // Path to database to be built custom_db                  = '/path/to/custom/databse.fasta'
     // Output format of blast results
     outfmt                     = 6